-PCR Results are normally the next day.
-As of 4-5-2021 we have COVID-19 vaccine available by appointment.
+PCR Results are normally the next day but can take up to 48 hours.
+COVID-19 vaccine is available by appointment.

 A viral test tells you if you have a current infection.
 It tests for fragments of the Virus.
 We have the molecular NAAT Test that is provided by Abbott Labs via the ID Now Platform.